Szxro/General__Notes/C#/identity.md

 ![modern authorization](./images/authorization.PNG)

+# Identity MVC(Razor)

+> You can make the same with an Web Api

+> More info ......

-# Making the Connection to the DB with Identity and EFCore
+## Making the Connection to the DB with Identity and EFCore

 ```c#
 //The same as EFCore but with some diferents